trallard/TLJH-azure-button/README.md

 You need an Azure account to be able to spin your JupyterHub.

-:star: You can get a free account with 150 USD worth of credit following 👉🏼 [this link](https://azure.microsoft.com/free/?WT.mc_id=TLJHbutton-github-taallard) 👈🏼
+:star: If you do not have an Azure subscription you can get started with a [free Azure subscription with 150 USD](https://azure.microsoft.com/free/?WT.mc_id=TLJHbutton-github-taallard)

 ## :thinking: What is the Littlest JupyterHub?

 A simple JupyterHub distribution for a small (1-100) number of users on a single server.
-You can find more info about it in the official docs 👉🏼 [here][TLJH-docs].
+You can find more info about it in the [official docs][TLJH-docs].

 ## 🔍 What is in this repo?